Student Award

 Event highlights

-Student awards: Three brilliant students will present their winning research, offering fresh perspectives and solutions.
+Student Awards: Three brilliant students will present their winning research, offering ideas and solutions.

 Why attend?

-Urban mobility is a critical challenge for larger cities, where the need to connect and combine residents, commuters and visitors, with businesses and local amenities, is ever-growing.
-As an international parking owner-operator, we are committed to being a Sustainable Mobility Partner in an ecosystem of sustainable mobility solutions.
+Accessibility is crucial for visitors, residents and businesses in growing cities as the need to connect socially, with businesses and local amenities, is ever-growing.
+As an international parking owner-operator, we are committed to being a Sustainable Mobility Partner for local authorities and sustainable mobility providers.

-Join us to explore the future of urban mobility and be part of the conversation that shapes our cities.
+Join us to explore the right to access growing cities, and be part of the conversation that shapes our way forward.
 Together, we can create a more sustainable and connected urban environment.

 Part of the event is the annual Q-Park Student Award.
 The competition is organised by the Erasmus University Rotterdam and Q-Park, and open to students from European colleges and universities.
 Any bachelor or master project related to parking and/or mobility, in the broadest sense of the word, is eligible.
 During the event, the three students who submitted the best projects will present their results.